 The Box Gambit Animated GIF.

 A graphic illustration of system change produced by Melanie Rayment is discussed in detail in System Change Part Four: Critical Thinking Pathways (here).
-When I noticed how Ms. Rayment put “system change” on the outside of her description, I remembered this example from one of my old training courses on creative thinking pathways.
+When we noticed how Rayment put “system change” outside the description, this example was from our training courses on creative thinking pathways.

 The impact COVID-19 presents one of the most serious recovery challenges New York City has ever experienced.
 It will require a system change as it will, without doubt, reveal a previously unknown range of malfunctions.